sakesfar/kernel_module_watcher/README.md

 11. Remove the module
     `sudo rmmod watchpoint`

+> [!WARNING]
+> I've not been able to run on qemu x86.
+The above has been tested only on my PC

 ## Steps for Yocto build
 1. `git clone -b kirkstone git://git.yoctoproject.org/poky`
 2. `cd poky`